Mars Attacks!: Plot

-On Mars, a spaceship gathers hundreds of other Martian ships and travels to Earth.
-President of the United States James Dale, along with his aides, addresses the United States concerning the historic event.
-Several days later, the President's science aides set up a first contact meeting with the Martians in Pahrump, Nevada, as Dale watches the development on television with his wife Marsha and his daughter Taffy.

-Using a translation machine, the Martian Ambassador announces that they "come in peace".
-When a hippie releases a dove as a symbol of peace, the Ambassador shoots it before he and the other Martians massacre most of the people at the event, including General Casey, news reporter Jason Stone, and young private Billy-Glenn Norris, before capturing chat-show host and Stone's co-worker and girlfriend Nathalie Lake and her pet chihuahua, Poppy.
+On the planet Mars, a Martian spaceship gathers hundreds of other ships and travels to Earth.
+U.S. President James Dale, along with his aides, addresses the United States concerning this historic event.
+Several days later, the President's science aides set up a first-contact meeting with the Martians in Pahrump, Nevada, as Dale watches the development on television with his wife Marsha and his daughter Taffy.
+Using a translation machine, the Martian ambassador announces that his race has "come in peace".
+In response, a hippie releases a live dove as a symbol of peace, causing the ambassador to shoot it before ordering the other Martians to massacre most of the attendees at the event, including General Casey, news reporter Jason Stone, and young private Billy-Glenn Norris.
+Talk-show host Natalie Lake, who is Jason's co-worker and girlfriend, is captured by the Martians in the process, alongside her pet chihuahua, Poppy.

 Thinking that the Martians assumed that the dove was a symbol of war, Dale tells Professor Donald Kessler to renegotiate with the Martians, whose ambassador later requests to address the United States Congress.
-At this meeting, the Martians massacre most of Congress.
-Kessler begs the Martian ambassador to stop, but is knocked unconscious and taken aboard their ship, where he is later shown with his body parts dismembered and his disembodied head remaining animated.
-General Decker fails to persuade Dale to retaliate with nuclear warfare.
+At this meeting, the Martians annihilate most of Congress and, despite begging the ambassador to stop, Kessler is knocked unconscious and taken aboard their ship.
+Kessler's head is disembodied and animated as part of the experiments by the Martians, who have also switched around Nathalie and Poppy's heads onto their bodies.
+Back on Earth, General Decker fails to persuade Dale to retaliate with nuclear warfare.